ApekshaYadav2/Lenskart_Clone/README.md

 # Lenskart_Clone
-This is the Lenskart Clone
+Built a front-end clone of the Lenskart e-commerce website using HTML, CSS, and JavaScript.